Eno Barony: Awards, nominations and achievements

-Best Rapper Nominee at Vodafone Ghana Music Wards 2018.
+Best Rapper at Vodafone in 2018.
 In November 2020, she won the African Muzik Magazine Awards (AFRIMMA) award for Best Best Female Rap Act in Africa.

-In March 2021, she was among the Top 30 Most Influential Women in Music by the 3Music Awards Women's Brunch.
-She won an award at the 2021 3Music Awards to become the first female artiste in Ghana to have won 'Rapper of the Year' award.
-She become the first Ghanaian female to be awarded Best Rapper at the VGMA beating the likes of Sarkodie, Amerado, Medikal, Strongman and Joey B in 2021.
+In March 2021, she was named one of the Top 30 Most Influential Women in Music by the 3Music Awards Women's Brunch.
+She became the first female artist in Ghana to have won 'Rapper of the Year' award at the 2021 3Music Awards, and beat out Sarkodie, Amerado, Medikal, Strongman and Joey B to become the first Ghanaian female to be awarded Best Rapper at the VGMA in 2021.